Separatist movements of India: Arunachal Pradesh

 Insurgency in Arunachal Pradesh had existed due to its close proximity to the Chinese and Burmese border and its diverse ethnic, tribal and religious population.
 Although currently there are no active local insurgent groups in the state, there are ethnic insecurities among people primarily due to a fear of loss of political dominance and socio-economic benefits.

 National Liberation Council of Taniland

 The National Liberation Council of Taniland (NLCT) was active along the Assam – Arunachal Pradesh border, and its members belong to the Tani groups of people and are demanding Taniland.
-The group enjoys no support from the local population of Arunachal Pradesh and the group is all but defunct now.
+The group enjoys weak support from the local population of Arunachal Pradesh.
 The group has also received support from the National Socialist Council of Nagaland-Isak-Muivah.
 The Tani groups are one of the ethnic groups of northeast India and are also known as known as Mising in Assam and Adi, Nyishi, Galo, Apatani, Tagin, in Arunachal Pradesh as well as the Lhoba in China.